Nicholas-Lucky/IMC-Prosperity-3-Submission/README.md

 ### Algorithmic Trading
 #### As mentioned in [Round 5 of the wiki](https://imc-prosperity.notion.site/Round-5-19ee8453a0938154bd42d50839bbccee), Round 5 did not introduce any new tradable products.
 Instead, Round 5 introduced information on the counterparties we traded against, which the wiki mentioned can be found in the `OwnTrade` class.

 #### Due to time constraints, we did not develop a meaningful strategy that used the counterparty information.
 Instead, we attempted to refine our existing algorithm and fix the errors that prevented our code from running in the final submission.
-As mentioned in Round 4, an error that we encountered in our final submission log involved a `RuntimeWarning`, in which it seemed that NumPy's `mean()` function was being called on empty lists, presumably on the first iteration of the `Trader` class when our product and observation histories are initially empty.
+As mentioned in Round 4, an error that we encountered in our final submission log involved a `RuntimeWarning`, in which it seemed that NumPy's `mean()` function was being called on empty lists, presumably on the first iteration of the `Trader` class when our product and `observation_info_history` histories are initially empty.
 Hence, we decided to set variables that used NumPy's `mean()` function to `0` when the relevant lists are empty.

 ```python
 # In round_5.py